godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 too.
 This is called the Separating Axis Theorem (or SAT) and most physics engines use this to detect collision.

-The idea is really simple!
 With a point, just checking if a plane returns a positive distance is enough to tell if the point is outside.
 With another polygon, we must find a plane where *all* *the* *other* *polygon* *points* return a positive distance to it.
 This check is